ICC Courses

 4. Distinguish between healthy and unhealthy communication styles, and apply empathic communication and conflict resolution strategies for healthier relationships.

-5. Recognize the importance of self-determination, values-based actions, wisdom, and creativity in the pursuit of personal growth and self-actualization.
+5. Recognise the importance of self-determination, values-based actions, wisdom, and creativity in the pursuit of personal growth and self-actualization.

 6. Explain health and mental health care issues at a global level, in relation to understanding Singapore perspectives.